product-fruits/interview-tests/README.md

 The `number` is number of part and `etag` is value returned from `UploadPart()` function. `etag` is used to ensure consistency.
 If it doesn't match the value returned by `uploadPart()` the `completeMultipartUpload()` call fails.

 ### Job
 Your job has restricted lifetime.
 Your `process()` function has `shouldEnd` callback.
 Whenever the callback returns `true` your job is about to die (timeout).
 That means you have to save your current state and resume when your job is called again.
-If `shouldEnd()` returns `true`, it means you can do just a few Mongo operations left (retrieving 1 document from cursor also counts as operation).
-Your method should end ASAP.
+If `shouldEnd()` returns `true`, it means you can do just less than 1.200 Mongo operations left (retrieving 1 document from cursor also counts as operation).
+Your method should save its state and end ASAP with result `ProcessResult.NotYetDone`.

 ## The task
 You need to:
-* take all data from source data Mongo collection,
+* Take all data from source data Mongo collection.
-* order them by `order` field
+* Order them by `order` field; the `order` field value is unique among all documents; its values are greater than `0`.
-* transform them to output format
+* Transform them to output format.
-* send the output data to sink
+* Send the output data to sink.

 Source data look like this:
 ```